Placenta Previa is potentially serious medical condition when there is an unexpected change of placement of the Placenta during Pregnancy.

 Under normal conditions the placenta is attached to the Uterine Wall

 With placenta previa, the placenta shifts downward and approaches the Cervix and often covers it.
 This is typically seen during the third trimester but can occasionally occur during the first or second trimesters as well..

-Is one of the major reason for vaginal bleeding during pregnancy.
+It is one of the major reason for vaginal bleeding during pregnancy.

-Occurs in almost 0.5% of all pregnancies.
+It can occur in nearly 0.5% of all pregnancies.

 – Vaginal bleeding – often bright red